List of Downton Abbey characters: Lady Mary Crawley

-In the fourth series, Mary is pursued by three suitors: Anthony Foyle (Lord Gillingham), Evelyn Napier, and Charles Blake.
+In the fourth series, Mary is pursued by three suitors: Anthony Foyle (Viscount Gillingham), Evelyn Napier (heir to Viscount Branksome) and Charles Blake (heir to an Ulster baronetcy).
 However, she eventually decides she does not want to marry any of them, providing a shock, especially for Tony.
-In the fifth series, Mary meets Henry Talbot, a race car driver.
-Though Mary struggles to overcome her lingering grief about Matthew's death, she realises she loves Henry, and the two marry at the end of series six.
+In the fifth series, Mary meets Henry Talbot, a distant relative to the Earls of Shrewsbury and a racing car driver by profession.
+Though Mary struggles to overcome her lingering grief over Matthew's death, she realises she loves Henry, and the two marry at the end of series six.
 In the first film, she has had a daughter with Henry named Caroline.
-In the second film, Mary has a flirtatious relationship with a film director named Jack Barber, but she stays faithful to Henry.
+In the second film, Mary has a flirtatious relationship with a film director named Jack Barber (played by Hugh Dancy), but she stays faithful to Henry.
+In the third film, it is revealed that Mary has divorced Henry, for which she faces discrimination from her Edwardian era contemporaries.
+She had a one-night stand with Gus Sambrook (played by Alessandro Nivola), the financial adviser of her American maternal uncle Harold Levinson, for which she is briefly blackmailed, but Mary firmly resists it.
+At the end of the film, Mary acquires full control over the estates of the earldom and becomes the main occupant of Downton Abbey following her parents moving out to the dower house into retirement.
+Mary's on and off relationship with Henry Talbot is portrayed to be the inspiration for Private Lives.

 Edith Pelham, Marchioness of Hexham

-Edith Pelham, Marchioness of Hexham (née Lady Edith Crawley; b.
-1892) (played by Laura Carmichael) is the middle daughter of Lord and Lady Grantham.
+Edith Pelham, Marchioness of Hexham (née Lady Edith Crawley, 1892) (played by Laura Carmichael) is the middle daughter of Lord and Lady Grantham.
 Edith is often the "forgotten" one as she is not considered as pretty and smooth-talking as her older sister, Mary, or as daring and passionate as her younger sister, Sybil.
-She experiences multiple disappointments in her romantic relationships: she is jilted at the altar by Sir Anthony Strallan in the third series, and her second fiancé Michael Gregson is killed by Nazis while staying in Germany.
+She experiences multiple disappointments in her romantic relationships: she is jilted at the altar by Sir Anthony Strallan in the third series, and her second fiancé Michael Gregson is killed by Nazis while staying in Germany during the Beer Hall Putsch.
 Further, Edith discovers she is pregnant with Gregson's illegitimate child.
-However, Edith also experiences success when she pursues a career in journalism and takes charge of Gregson's magazine publishing company.
-In series six, despite her sister Mary's efforts to separate them, Edith marries Bertie Pelham, becoming a marchioness, and he and her family come to accept her daughter Marigold.
+However, Edith also experiences success when she initiates a career in journalism by writing an article in support of women's voting rights and inheriting Gregson's magazine publishing company after his death.
+In series six, after Mary arranges for the couple to reunite, Edith marries Bertie Pelham, becoming a marchioness, and he and her family come to accept her daughter Marigold.

 In the first film, she reveals she is pregnant with Bertie's child.
 She also tells Bertie she is feeling unfulfilled in the role of marchioness.
 In the second film, their son, Peter, is an infant, and Edith is once again involved in the day-to-day running of her publishing company and writing articles.
+In the third film, she chases out Gus Sambrook away from Downton Abbey.